ComScore

 • Why I Love It: high protein, beginner-friendly, one pan, <10 ingredients

-The drool-worthy skin on this chicken is plain revelatory, and the trick to getting it that way is simple.
-Ideally in a cold cast iron skillet, cook the thighs low and slow, undisturbed, until they're shatteringly crisp on the outside.
-Serve them with rice, pasta, pita or greens.
+The drool-worthy skin on these chicken thighs is plain revelatory, and the trick to getting it that way is simple.
+Ideally in a cold cast iron skillet, you'll cook them low and slow, undisturbed, until they're shatteringly crisp on the outside.
+Then, you'll serve them with rice, pasta, pita or greens.

 19. Flank Steak Tacos with Cucumber Salsa